prosperevergreen/todo-app/README.md

 you can now view the app on a browser at http://localhost:80
 4. In the the root directory (todo-app) to stop the app use the command `docker-compose down`

+Default credentials of the pre-populated users can be found [HERE](./database/defaultData.js)
+For further documentation of the client see the [Client README.md](client/README.md)
 For further documentation of the server see the [Server README.md](server/README.md)
-Default credentials to pre-populated users can be found [here](./database/defaultData.js)

 ******